nareshgurung/Martian-Survival-Tool-Store/README.md

 * let vendors put their stuff on sale
 * add more categories and items to each category
 * Make shipping prices dynamic based on users location
+* Notify users when items in their Wishlist/groups are on sale

 ## Angular Build
   10/15/2021 Video